Doing your own noise assessment

 Things to make sure you have in place for an in-house noise assessment

 This is what you need to make sure is in place if your are considering doing a noise assessment.
-I don’t want to just highlight problems but also give solutions so most of the information below has recommended solutions as well for each element.
+I don’t want to just highlight problems but also give solutions so most of the information below has recommended solutions for each element.

 Noise assessments must be done by someone ‘competent’

-Noise assessments also need to be done by someone ‘competent’, which means someone suitably trained, qualified and experienced in noise assessment at work.
+Noise assessments need to be done by someone ‘competent’, which means someone suitably trained, qualified and experienced in noise assessment at work.

 HSE’s L108: Noise assessments must be done by someone competent to do it